 In February 2019, Arop ran a Canadian indoor record 1:45.90 in the 800m.
 After winning 800m silver at the Canadian Championships, Arop captured gold at Lima 2019 where his time of 1:44.25 set a Pan Am Games record.
 He went on to compete at his first World Athletics Championships, finishing seventh in Doha, Qatar.

 In August 2020, Arop lowered his personal best in the 800m to 1:44.14 as he finished on the podium at three international meets in less than 10 days.
 In July 2021, Arop stood on the podium at two Diamond League meets in six days, dropping his personal best both times.
 In Monaco, he came within 0.06 of the Canadian outdoor record in the 800m with his time of 1:43.26.
+In his Olympic debut at Tokyo 2020, Arop advanced to the semifinals of the 800m.

 A Little More About Marco